-Wenger Out Sign Appears In Wrestlemania 33 Crowd
+‘Wenger Out’ Sign Appears In ‘WrestleMania 33’ Crowd

 — Alex Richards (@AA_Richards) April 2, 2017

 This isn’t the first time that a “Wenger Out” sign has randomly appeared at an event.
-In fact, a “Wenger Out” banner was spotted at an anti-Donald Trump rally that was held in central London to protest the US President’s state visit to the United Kingdom.
+In fact, a “Wenger Out” banner was spotted at an anti-Donald Trump rally that was held in central London to protest the U.S. President’s state visit to the United Kingdom.
 You can check out an image of this one-man Arsene Wenger protest below.

 As if there was a 'Wenger Out' sign out at a anti Donald Trump march pic.twitter.com/bvdmBDBOsI